-Speed is something you can't overlook when it comes to running a successful eCommerce store.
-People have less attention span nowadays and can leave your store just by opening a tab.
-You might be thinking that you are not having high traffic, but it doesn't matter because even if you have a low traffic, the slow site performance of your website can make people leave your store before completing their purchase. it can highly affect your Shopify speed optimization.
+Speed is something you can’t overlook when it comes to running a successful eCommerce store.
+Nowadays, people have less attention span and can leave your store just by opening a tab.
+You might be thinking that you do not have high traffic, but it doesn’t matter because even if you have low traffic, the slow site performance of your website can make people leave your store before completing their purchase.
+It can highly affect your Shopify speed optimization.

 Here are the top tips to boost and speed up your Shopify store speed.